How To Become A Travel Nurse In 6 Steps|2024

 Benefits of Travel Nursing

-2. Getting paid a higher wage
+- Getting paid higher wages

 Travel nurses have the opportunity to garner top wages in some of the top hospitals in the country.
-Typically, the demand is so high for nurses in a specific location and/or unit, the contracted wage will be significantly higher than a full-time staff nurse.
+Typically, the demand is so high for nurses in a specific location and/or unit, that the contracted wage will be significantly higher than a full-time staff nurse.

 Travel nurses also have other compensated benefits such as housing, meals, incidentals, and travel reimbursement.
 These additional stipends make the earned wage some of the highest for nurses.